Public Health Agencies - Readiness and Implementation Checklist

 The following activities for public health agencies need to be undertaken to prepare for eCR

 √ Author in RCKMS

 In order for the Reportable Conditions Knowledge Management System (RCKMS) to fully adjudicate electronic initial case reports (eICRs), each public health agency (PHA) needs to author their jurisdictional reporting specifications in RCKMS.
 The RCKMS decision support service will compare the data in the eICR to the jurisdiction specifications to determine the reportability of the eICR.

-You can also download a content release schedule (file download) for additional conditions to be authored.
-Default content (value sets, criteria, and logic sets) has been developed for 74 notifiable conditions and can be viewed by visiting the RCKMS Content Repository site (external link).
+You can also download a content release plan (file download) for additional conditions to be authored.
+Default content (value sets, criteria, and logic sets) has been developed and can be viewed by visiting the RCKMS Content Repository site (external link).

 √ Establish initial connectivity with AIMS for receipt of eICRs/RRs outside jurisdiction